SnappyJumper/Scrumptious/README.md

 ![our recipes test 1](assets/readme-images/test-our-recipes-pt.1.png)
 ![our recipes test 2](assets/readme-images/test-our-recipes-pt.2.png)

-- The W3C Markup Validator found that the sections for the circle images had no headings so I added them.
+- The W3C Markup Validator found that the sections for the circle images had no headings, so I added them.

 - There was a unused /i which i deleted.

-- The same warning as the initial results from the index.html test suggested I added headings to the social network and contact us section so I did.
+- The same warning as the initial results from the index.html test suggested I added headings to the social network and contact us section, so I did.

 - The results of these adjustments gave a no errors or warnings result when the test was repeated.